eliasmichalczuk/IonicApp4/README.md

 ## Getting Started

-Start the service with `npm star`, ionic serve on the application
+Start the service with `npm start`, ionic serve on the application

 ### Prerequisites